jiahecui/SenAOReFoc/paper/paper.md

 have been widely adopted.
 As a result, time and effort has to be spent reimplementing existing techniques for different hardware systems.

-SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO [@Fernandez2001OpticsLetters] and remote focusing more easily accessible to the microscopy community.
+SenAOReFoc aims to fill this gap and to make closed-loop sensor-based AO [@Fernandez2001OpticsLetters] and remote focusing more easily accessible to the microscopy community.
 It has been designed for open development and easy integration into existing adaptive optical microscopes with a simple and user-friendly architecture.
 The functionality of the software has also been tested